Privacy & cookies policy

 exp_tracker

-Tracks the last 5 pages viewed by the user, and is used primarily for redirection after logging in etc. Affects guests and logged in users.
+This cookie tracks the last 5 pages viewed by the user, and is used primarily for redirection after logging in etc. Used for both guests and logged in users.

 exp_last_activity

-Every time the state is updated (the page reloaded) the last activity is set to the current datetime.
-Used to determine expiry.
+Every time the site is updated (the page reloaded) the last activity is set to the current datetime.
+This cookie is used to determine expiry.
 This is essential for logged in users, but not for guests - it is set for both.

 exp_last_visit

-Sets the datetime that the user last visited the site, and is set for both guests and logged in users.
-If not set, is automatically set to 10 years ago.
-Affects guests and logged in users.
+This cookie sets the datetime that the user last visited the site, and is set for both guests and logged in users.
+If not set, the datetime is automatically set to 10 years ago.
+Used for guests and logged in users.

 CookiesAccepted